kaidez/kaidez.com/_posts/2014-09-12-revlon-pro-brands.md

 The indentation didn't QUITE work out the way I wanted to when I used a `<header>` tag...not sure why that was after a doing a web search for an answer.
 I think I can figure out why this is later on down the line, or maybe just asking for an answer on Stack Overflow will work as well.

-That being said, I was approaching the delivery date for submitting the finalized code to the lead engineer and couldn't spend a whole lot of time on this problem.
-I'll will try to fix the issue but if it persists and I have to do a similar project in the future, I may just use [Jekyll](http://jekyllrb.com/ "visit Jekyll"), which has an incredibly straightforward includes system.
+That being said, I was approaching the delivery date for submitting the finalized code to the lead engineer, so I couldn't spend a whole lot of time on this problem.
+I'll will try to fix the issue but if it persists and I have to do a similar project in the future, I may just use [Jekyll](http://jekyllrb.com/ "visit Jekyll"), which has an incredibly straightforward templating system.
 <a name="oocss"></a>
 ### OOCSS
 As mentioned in my [2013 site redesign post](http://kaidez.com/site-redesign-2013/ "read 'kaidez.com 2013 Site Redesign' on kaidez.com"), I really wanted to use object-oriented CSS, or OOCSS, in a project.
 I chose this project to do so and I am happy with what I accomplished and what learned in the process.

 There's not enough room in this blog post to go through all its characteristics.
-But, simply put, OOCSS is a CSS design pattern that implements what its name implies: to apply object-oriented best practices to CSS.
+But, simply put, OOCSS is a CSS design pattern that implements what its name implies: an object-oriented method for writing CSS using some common best practices.

 OOCSS is a beautifully crafted set of ideas by [Nicole Sullivan](https://twitter.com/stubbornella/ "stubbornella at Twitter").
-The central ideas include...
+The central ideas include:

 * placing styles under CSS classes and not IDs, reserving IDs for JavaScript hooks.
 * separating these classes into two formats...one for style and one for structure.
 * in true object-oriented style, reusing these classes across your page elements as needed.
 * avoid inefficient CSS selectors, such as descendant selectors.
-* always [lint your CSS](http://csslint.net/ "lint you CSS with CSS Lint") to test for bugs and confirm that CSS best practices are being followed.
+* always [linting your CSS](http://csslint.net/ "lint you CSS with CSS Lint") to test for bugs and confirm that CSS best practices are being followed.

 I applied these ideas to my Pro Brands page code, specifically the individual product image module.
 Each module contains lots and lots of shared CSS classes among the various page elements it contains.
 Some of the module elements contain IDs; however, none of these elements have CSS styles applied on the ID level.